 Commonly referred to as age spots or sunspots, liver spots form due to increased melanin-production in response to sun exposure.
 Similarly to sunburns, your skin speeds up the production of melanin to protect from UV exposure.
 When higher concentrations of melanin clump together, they produce dark spots.

 Liver spots look like small, flat areas of darker skin and usually appear on the face, hands, shoulders and arms.

-There is a large variety of skin-lightening products to reduce the appearance of liver spots.
-In addition to using laser treatments and chemical peels, many dark spot correcting creams contain Hydroquinone and retinoids to reduce the appearance of dark spots.
-SLMD’s Dark Spot Fix blends three powerhouse ingredients — Hydroquinone, Kojic Acid and Salicylic Acid — to prevent and improve the appearance of dark spots due to acne, melasma, and sun exposure.
+There are a variety of ways to reduce the appearance of liver spots.
+In addition to using laser treatments and chemical peels, there are topical options to reduce the appearance of dark spots.
+SLMD’s Dark Spot Fix blends three powerhouse ingredients —kojic acid, niacinamide and salicylic acid — to improve the appearance of dark spots due to acne, melasma, and sun exposure.
 Retinol is the active ingredient in SLMD’s Retinol Serum, which encourages cell turnover to reduce hyperpigmentation and liver spots.

 PIH (Post-Inflammatory Hyperpigmentation)